OlivierJM/nina/README.md

 4.  **View your site**

-    Open `dist/index.html` in a browser or serve it locally:
+    Open `dist/index.html` in a browser or serve it locally

     ```bash
     npx serve dist